A. James Gregor: Study of fascism

 Gregor was part of a movement of scholars in the 1960s who rejected the traditional interpretation of fascism as an ideologically empty, reactionary, antimodern dead end.
-He claimed Italian Fascism owed a major debt to European ideological currents in sociology and political theory.
+He claimed Italian fascism owed a major debt to European ideological currents in sociology and political theory.
 Gregor described fascism as a coherent and serious theory of state and society, and argued that it played a revolutionary and modernizing role in European history.
 His theory of generic fascism portrayed it as a form of "developmental dictatorship."
 Since the 1970s, Gregor spent most of his academic research on the study of fascism and it is for this that he is best known.
 In 1969, he published The Ideology of Fascism: The Rationale of Totalitarianism; in 1974, he wrote The Fascist Persuasion in Radical Politics.
 Since then he published other works on the subject, such as Mussolini's Intellectuals, The Search for Neofascism, and Marxism, Fascism, and Totalitarianism.

 Gregor argued that scholars do not agree on the definition of fascism, stating in 1997 that "Almost every specialist has his own interpretation."
 He argued that Marxist movements of the 20th century discarded Marx and Engels and instead adopted theoretical categories and political methods much like those of Mussolini.
 In The Faces of Janus (2000) Gregor asserted that the original "Fascists were almost all Marxists—serious theorists who had long been identified with Italy's intelligentsia of the Left."
 In Young Mussolini (1979), Gregor describes Fascism as "a variant of classical Marxism."
 According to Gregor, many revolutionary movements have assumed features of paradigmatic Fascism, but none are its duplicate.
 He said that post-Maoist China displays many of its traits.
-He denied that paradigmatic Fascism can be responsibly identified as a form of right-wing extremism.
+He denied that paradigmatic fascism can be responsibly identified as a form of right-wing extremism.

+Sean Kennedy in Canadian Journal of History said in 2013, "Over a long and distinguished career A. James Gregor has advanced some controversial interpretations of political ideologies.
+In particular, he holds that the Italian fascist regime is best understood as a "developmental dictatorship," distinct from Nazism in key ways; a thesis that has proven surprisingly influential since 1945."
+According to Roger Griffin, Gregor wrote an influential early comprehensive survey of existing theoretical models of fascism.
+Per Andreas Umland writing for The American Historical Review in 2013, "A. James Gregor has, for half a century, been one of the major makers and shapers of the discipline of comparative fascism."